cosmofur/EX716/README.md

                 SUB, SUBI, SUBII, SUBS

                 Subtracts two values, sets logic flags, and saves result to top of stack.
 Destructive of current top of stack, and in case of SUBS, destructive top two stack values.
-Order of paramters matter in subtraction, so the rule is, the first paramater(A) is what is on the stack first, then the second parameter(B) is based on the operator mode.
+Order of parameters matter in subtraction, so the rule is, the first parameter(A) is what is on the stack first, then the second parameter(B) is based on the operator mode.
 Order is A-B and stored on replacing original stack value.
-To Be Clear, SUBS means subtrace Top of Stack FROM Second From Top Of Stack.
+To Be Clear, SUBS means subtract Top of Stack FROM Second From Top Of Stack.
 		Pop both off and save result to stack.
 PUSH 11 PUSH 3 SUBS results in 4 on stack, not -8.

               OR
                 OR, ORI, ORII, ORS

-                bitwise OR function on  two values, sets logic flags, and saves result to top of stack.
+                bit-wise OR function on  two values, sets logic flags, and saves result to top of stack.
 Destructive of current top of stack, and in case of ORS, destructive top two stack values.

              XOR
                XOR, XORI, XORII, XORS

-                bitwise XOR function on  two values, sets logic flags, and saves result to top of stack.
+                bit-wise XOR function on  two values, sets logic flags, and saves result to top of stack.
 Destructive of current top of stack, and in case of XORS, destructive top two stack values.

              AND
                 AND, ANDI, ANDII, ANDS

-                bitwise AND function on  two values, sets logic flags, and saves result to top of stack.
+                bit-wise AND function on  two values, sets logic flags, and saves result to top of stack.
 Destructive of current top of stack, and in case of ANDS, destructive top two stack values.